LeastAuthority/leastauthority.com/content/LAFS-on-S3.rst

-  Zooko Wilcox-O'Hearn, founder of Least Authority Enterprises, was one of the inventors of Tahoe-LAFS and continues to actively contribute to the project an architect and coder.
+  Zooko Wilcox-O'Hearn, founder of Least Authority Enterprises, was one of the inventors of Tahoe-LAFS and continues to actively contribute to the project as an architect and coder.
 Least Authority Enterprises intend to contribute all of our work to the open source project.

+**How do I start?**

+  Please write to info@leastauthority.com and we'll write back soon to invite you to try the alpha release.

 .. _Tahoe-LAFS.org: http://tahoe-lafs.org
 .. _S3: http://en.wikipedia.org/wiki/Amazon_S3